History of the Pittsburgh Steelers: 1972–1975: The Immaculate Reception and back-to-back championships

 1972, however, was the breakthrough year, and the beginning of an NFL dynasty.
 Rookie Franco Harris joined the team and ran for 1,055 yards and scored 11 touchdowns.
 Pittsburgh finished 11–3, first place in the AFC Central, and made the playoffs for the first time since 1947.

 Their first playoff game, against the Oakland Raiders, at Three Rivers Stadium, featured one of the best-known plays in league history: the Immaculate Reception.
 On 4th down from the Pittsburgh 40-yard line with 22 seconds left and trailing 7–6, Bradshaw threw a pass intended for John "Frenchy" Fuqua.
 Raiders defensive back Jack Tatum knocked it away, but it was scooped up at ankle-height before hitting the turf by Franco Harris, who took it into the end zone for the winning touchdown and a 13–7 victory.
 In the AFC Championship the following week, the Steelers lost 21–17 to the "perfect" Miami Dolphins, who finished the season 17–0.
-It was a disappointing finish, but it started a run of eight straight playoff appearances.
-Arguably the most defining and memorable play in the history of the NFL, the Immaculate Reception thrust the Steelers into its glory years of the 1970s.

 After an 8–1 start in 1973, a losing streak late in the season cost the Steelers several home games during the playoffs, and they lost a tiebreaker to the Cincinnati Bengals for first place in the division at 10–4.
 The Steelers traveled to Oakland for the first round of the playoffs and lost 33–14.

 The Steelers selected the nucleus of the "Steel Curtain" defense in the 1974 draft.
 This allowed the team to reach the top for the first time.
 Terry Bradshaw was benched for poor performance early in the season and replaced as starter by Joe Gilliam, but eventually was reinstated after Gilliam did no better.
 The Steelers finished 10–3–1 and walked away with the division title, with "Mean" Joe Greene winning Defensive Player of the Year honors.